Distance Education: FAQs

 How well are CSNN’s programs recognized?

 Our Natural Nutrition program is one of only a few in Canada which meets qualifying standards set for status with one or all of the professional organizations for holistic nutrition professionals.
-Thanks to the undying efforts of CSNN founding director Danielle Perrault, CSNN Registrar, individual branch managers, CSNN students and graduates, our school has grown from a single classroom location in 1995 to 14 classrooms (as of March 2017) in major cities across Canada, and the Distance Education program.
+Thanks to the undying efforts of CSNN founding director Danielle Perrault, the CSNN Registrar, individual branch managers, CSNN students and graduates, our school has grown from a single classroom location in 1995 to 12 classrooms (as of June, 2019) in major cities across Canada, and the Distance Education program.
 Anyone considering our school can be confident that CSNN will continue to provide the type of curriculum for which we have become known.

 What does PLA mean and am I required to apply for it?